-A panel discussion moderated by Robert D. Newman, president of the National Humanities Center
+A panel discussion moderated by Robert D. Newman, President and Director of the National Humanities Center

 - Randy Diehl, Dean, College of Liberal Arts, University of Texas at Austin